Debugging JSON Schema Validation Failures on CMMS Work Order Payloads

 File "/opt/cmms-integration/validators/schema_engine.py", line 42, in validate_payload

-jsonschema.validate(instance=payload, schema=WO_SCHEMA)
+jsonschema.validate(instance=payload, schema=WORK_ORDER_SCHEMA)

 File "/usr/local/lib/python3.11/site-packages/jsonschema/validators.py", line 1332, in validate